A bit about tanking

 What is Tanking

 Puncture (base skill) is one of the most popular taunt skills in ESO.
 It is in the sword and shield line and, depending on the morph, applies a damage reduction buff to you (Ransack), or additional debuffs to the boss (Pierce Armor).
-Personally, I choose Pierce Armor, but you may choose your route
+Personally, I(and many other tanks) choose Pierce Armor, but you may choose your route

 Inner Fire is the most popular ranged taunt in ESO.
 It is part of the Undaunted Guild skill line (so open that up ASAP), and has a long duration for the taunt.
 Majority of players use the Inner Rage morph to balance out magicka usage and the guaranteed synergy

 Destructive Clench is a taunt that is specific to requiring an ice staff (which is standard for a tank), and used is specific situations.
 The draw for this taunt is due to its application of Major Maim.
 The drawback is the immobilize if you are attempting to group mobs together as you will end up having mobs immobilized away from your group of enemies.

 There are some gear sets available that provide a taunt upon a specific action such as above.
 Using a chain ability, a "gap closer" or a leap will taunt the enemy you used the ability on.
 This is typically used when using specific builds like a Werewolf tank, however you can find other uses for these sets as well.
 Keep in mind: The only taunted enemy is the one you targeted.
 Tormentor does NOT create AOE taunts as per ZOS in 2022.
 If you feel that after you hit a AOE leap and multiple enemies attack you, you have witnessed a single taunt with AOE aggro.
 See defenitions above for more info.